-Serology is the science dealing with blood serum and especially their immunological reactions and properties.
-Blood sent for “serology” means the serum will be tested for antibodies, antigens, and other immune system properties.
+Serology is the science dealing with blood serum and especially its immunological reactions and properties.
+Blood sent for serology means the serum will be tested for antibodies, antigens, and other immune system properties.

-Brucellosis caused by a class of bacteria called Brucella.
+A class of bacteria called Brucella cause brucellosis.
 There are several strains of these bacteria that can lead to problems in humans.
 These are:

 The bacteria tend to be passed from animals to humans.
 Animals that can carry and transmit the Brucella bacteria include:

-Brucella is not transmitted to humans via casual contact such as touching.
-Eating the meat of infected animals is also extremely low-risk, as long as it is fully cooked.
+Brucella is not transmitted to humans through casual contact such as touching.
+There’s an extremely low risk of getting brucellosis from eating the meat of an infected animal if it’s fully cooked.